MaxHalford/chime/README.md

 ## License

-As you would probably except, this is MIT licensed.
+As you would probably expect, this is MIT licensed.